$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 Can I convert my $250k term life insurance policy into a $250k whole life insurance policy?

 Many insurance providers offer the option to convert a term life policy to a whole life insurance policy.
 This feature allows you to switch to permanent coverage without new medical underwriting.
-The specifics depend on your policy’s terms and conditions, so it’s important to check with your insurance provider for details.
+The conversion window varies by insurer and may be based on the first 10-20 years of the term or up to a certain age, so it’s important to check with your insurance provider for specific details.

 Is a medical exam always required for a $250k life insurance policy?